 Our benefits advisers are hosting monthly pop-in sessions for any residents who would like to raise questions or concerns about benefits or benefit letters they may have received.
-Session will take place between 10am and 1pm in our Hammersmith office and will take place on every third Thursday of the month.
+Sessions take place between 10am and 1pm in our Hammersmith office every third Thursday of the month.

 Step 1: Check any welfare benefits issues are resolved

 Our in-house welfare benefits team supports tenants to challenge benefits decisions and resolve issues with claims.
 If you have a gap in your claim or your benefits have stopped it's important you first find out why.
 The issue may be easily resolved by providing some information to support your claim.

 If you’ve received a benefits decision you do not agree with, please speak to your housing officer to be referred to the welfare benefits team*.
 It's important you seek help early to avoid missing important timescales, deadlines or falling into arrears.

 Do you have children who are due to be in sixth form, college or university this autumn?
 Or are you a resident who is considering returning to full-time education?
 If so – here are a few tips to ensure any changes to educational status in your home do not affect any support you may receive from Housing Benefits, Universal Credit or Child Benefit.

 *please note our welfare benefits service is available to general needs, temporary housing, and care and support tenants only.

 Step 2: Are you claiming everything you are entitled to?

 Use the benefits calculator to check you’re claiming everything you are entitled to.